zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/set-up-your-workstation/1/_index.md

 ## 1. Install components

 [TIP] If you installed Chef Delivery from your workstation, you can continue to use that same workstation.
-You can also move on to [step 2](#step2).
+You can also skip steps 1.1, 1.2, and 1.3 and [move on to step 1.4](#step1.4).

 ### 1.1.
 Install Git